atandy/civi-exercise/README.md

 # Engineer: Civi Take-Home Exercise
-Included below are instructions for completing Civi's take-home for engineers.
+Included below are instructions for completing Civi's take-home engineering exercise.

 ## Exercise Summary
 Consume JSON messages from an API, and display them to a user.